 An effective Process Bulldog shifts the temporary peaks and troughs cycle of problem-solving effort away from emergency response, making it an expected, ongoing activity.
 The WIIFM needs to be “this is part of my job”, as in “I am the process owner for the customer complaints process.
 I am accountable for its effective operation, because it’s critical to our success and it’s part of my role.”

 Innovation and continued improvement depend on our ability to tap into the creativity and experience of our teams.
 The Process Bulldog’s creative use of techniques like communicating successes, making relevant announcements, implementing process improvement forums and providing coaching on improvement techniques will all contribute to the mind shift - they motivate teams to aim for something that cannot be mandated by a target.
 They keep process improvement top of mind and part of everyone’s, every day.

 There’s another key ingredient to BPM success - time.
 A question for many organizations is “what is the right level of resourcing to invest in the Lead Process Champion role?”
 I believe the role is significantly under-resourced, if it’s even resourced at all, in most organizations.
 This becomes critical as companies invest in digital transformation and try to implement automation while still wallowing with under-performing processes.

 The reality is that building a healthy, innovative process culture takes effort, and that means time.
 My recommendation is that at least half a full-time equivalent (FTE) should be allocated, and for larger organizations you should be able to justify increased resourcing by tracking the benefits.

-So if you don’t already have a Process Bulldog in your organization, I suggest you get one – someone with the passion and tenacity to do the job well.
+So if you don’t already have a Process Bulldog in your organization, I suggest you get one – someone with the passion and tenacity to do the job well, and an eye for how to make the most of every opportunity, from cultivating an engaging process culture to integrating effective automation.
 It’s a critical process role to drive your business improvement culture.